-The Australian workforce was also asked to name a public figure they think is highly creative.
+Australian managers were also asked to name a public figure they think is highly creative.
 The responses to this question were much more varied than when asked to name a public figure who leads creatively.
 The leads creatively question had a 58% variation in its responses and the highly creative question had a 75% variation, there was less agreement on who is highly creative and more industries were represented.
-In addition the highly creative question produced many more entertainers and artists than the leads creatively question.
+In addition the highly creative question.
 For example the actress Cate Blanchett tied Edward de Bono in responses and many more artists and entertainment personalities from every possible area were mentioned: e.g. the actor Geoffrey Rush, the chef Maggie Beer, the musician Paul Kelly, Pablo Picasso, the director Steven Spielberg, the late TV personality Steve Irwin, the novelist Tim Winton and (though not an individual) Working Dog Productions.